 2. Allow Yourself to Be Sad

-When you’re seeking closure after the ending of a relationship, it’s imperative that you let yourself experience the vast array of different emotions that may be bottled-up inside of you.
+When you’re seeking closure after the ending of a relationship, it’s imperative that you let yourself experience the vast array of different emotions that may be bottled up inside of you.
 And while you may think it’s better to simply brush off any sadness, anger, regret or disappointment, you’re actually preventing yourself from getting closure by not experiencing and fully dealing with these emotions.
-So no matter how uncomfortable it may be for you, it’s important that you allow yourself to experience these feelings and fully process what happened.
+So no matter how uncomfortable it may be for you, it’s important that you allow yourself to experience these difficult feelings and fully process what happened.

 That way, you can move on without these lingering and unmanaged emotions and close the door on this part of your life.

 3. Forgive Your Ex

 While it may be challenging to forgive someone who wronged you, another way to find closure is to forgive this person.
 After all, when you’re still carrying around the hurt, pain, and distress from what transpired between the two of you, it’s nearly impossible to find closure because you’re carrying this heavy burden with you each day.
 However, when you choose to forgive this person, you’re actually not forgiving for his or her sake, but for your own sake.
 In order for you to find closure and live your best life, forgiving your ex and letting go of the animosity that you feel can be a way to free yourself from the past and remove the weight that his or her behavior has placed upon you.